-President Obama Banned Nativity Scene Display at White House-Fiction!
+United States President Barack Obama Banned Nativity Scenes at the White House?

-Rumors that President Obama banned a nativity scene displayed in the White House’s East Room have been circulating since 2009.
+False claims that President Obama banned nativity scenes at the White House have been circulating since 2009 — and they persist today.